jwong1209/Wordle/README.md

 The following **additional** features are implemented:

-* [x] Added a check to prevent words that aren't length 4 from being entered
+* [x] User can use a Popup Menu to choose between 3 word lists.

 ## Video Walkthrough